 - Winter Days in the Big Woods Picture Book Activity Box

-6. The Complete Little House Box Set (9 Books) – These are the books that started it all – the stories that captured the hearts and imaginations of children and young adults worldwide.
+5. The Complete Little House Box Set (9 Books) – These are the chapter books that started it all – the stories that captured the hearts and imaginations of children and young adults worldwide.
 Written by Laura Ingalls Wilder, these beloved books remain a favorite to this day.

-7. My First Little House Books – These beautiful books are adapted from Laura Ingalls Wilder’s stories and illustrated by Renee Graef to bring the stories to colorful life for a younger audience.
+6. My First Little House Books – These beautiful picture books are adapted from Laura Ingalls Wilder’s stories and illustrated by Renée Graef to bring the stories to colorful life for a younger audience.
 Titles include:

 - Christmas in the Big Woods